blehr/blehr.github.io/_posts/2018-8-20-android-edit-text-input-masking.md

 <script src="https://gist.github.com/blehr/04275aa31bba819b9515decd9f0ffe8d.js"></script>

 Well, I hope you find this helpful!
 I know I searched for these answers when I needed them.
 If you have any questions or ideas for improvements, my employer would love for me to hear them! :)

+All of the code can be found here on [github](https://github.com/blehr/DatePickerExample)